Adjectival/track_shoes/README.md

 - _getbootstrap.com_

 ### Legal
-_This software is available under the MIT license and can be modified and used for any purposes without express permission of the author, even though the " ™ " symbol is used in the page title-- it highlights the pun and ought to be interpreted ironically or with some similar substitute for humor._
+_This software is available under the MIT license and can be modified and used for any purposes without express permission of the author._

 Copyright (c) 2016 **AJ**